debiki/talkyard-prod-one/README.md

 You should be familiar with Linux, Bash and Git.
 Otherwise you might run into problems.
 For example, there might be Git edit conflicts, if you and we change the same file — then you need to know how to resolve those edit conflicts.
-Also, knowing a bit about Docker and Docker containers can be good.
+Also, knowing a bit about Docker containers can be good.

 This is beta software; there might be bugs.
 You can report problems and ask questions in [our support forum](http://www.talkyard.io/forum/latest/support).

-If you'd like to install on your laptop / desktop just to test, there's [a Vagrantfile here](scripts/Vagrantfile) — open it in a text editor, and read, for details.
+If you'd like to test install on your laptop, there's [a Vagrantfile here](scripts/Vagrantfile) — open it in a text editor, and read, for details.

-Installation overview: You'll rent a virtual private server (VPS) somewhere, then download and install Talkyard, then sign up for a send-emails service and configure settings, then optionally configure OpenAuth login for Google, Facebook, Twitter, and GitHub.
-And preferably configure off-site backups. — These steps aren't unique to Talkyard.
-Instead it's the same for all self hosted discussion software with social login and emails.
+Installation overview: You'll rent a virtual private server (VPS) somewhere, then download and install Talkyard, then sign up for a send-emails service and configure email settings.

-We'll soon write instructions about how to configure email settings and Google & Facebook & GitHub & Twitter login. **Send us an email** (address below) and we'll tell you when we're done writing the instructions: (you could also mention if you want to be one of the first few people who try to follow those instructions, or not)
+Then optionally configure OpenAuth login for Google, Facebook, Twitter, GitHub.

-`hello at talkyard.io`
+And off-site backups.

 Get a server